 - Provide a way to reach out

-- Let them know when they’re done
+- Alert them when they’re done

 - Ask for feedback

 Customer onboarding is mission-critical because it increases your activation and retention rate, and provides a great customer experience.